 Rows of growing cauliflower plants are a common sight in vegetable gardens.
-One of the most versatile members of the brassica family, growing cauliflowers are happiest in compact rows in cool climates.
-Their edible, neat heads, in white as well as shades of purple and orange, are a common sight in vegetable gardens.
+One of the most versatile members of the brassica family, cauliflower is happiest in compact rows in cool climates.
+Their edible, neat head, in white as well as shades of purple and orange, are a common sight in vegetable gardens.

-Happiest in cooler climates, the growing cauliflower has an unfair reputation for being difficult to grow.
-However with a little care and attention, and the help of this guide, you will be able to cultivate your own crop of great tasting cauliflowers.
+Happiest in cooler climates, the cauliflower (Brassica oleracea) has an unfair reputation for being difficult to grow.
+However with a little care and attention, and the help of this guide, you will be able to cultivate your own crop of great tasting cauliflower.

 - Varieties of Cauliflower